yagizkaymak/edgar-analytics/input/README.md

-This is the directory where your program would find any test input files.
+This is the directory where the "log.csv" and "inactivity_period.txt" files reside.